aspose-pdf-cloud/aspose-pdf-cloud-android/sdk/docs/PdfApi.md

 # **putXfaPdfInRequestToAcroForm**
 > AsposeResponse putXfaPdfInRequestToAcroForm(outPath, storage, file)

-Converts PDF document which contatins XFA form (in request content) to PDF with AcroForm and uploads resulting file to storage.
+Converts PDF document which contains XFA form (in request content) to PDF with AcroForm and uploads resulting file to storage.

 ### Parameters